-The 13 colonies were one of the many belligerents who fought in the Revolutionary War in the late 18th century.
+The 13 colonies were one of the many nations who fought in the Revolutionary War in the late 18th century.

 The 13 colonies were established in North America by Great Britain during the 17th century.
 The colonies were established to harvest raw materials, such as lumber, fur and fish, necessary for Britain’s growing empire.

 The 13 colonies during the Revolutionary War-era were: